jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 these applications are already on a web server, a virtual machine or a container and working.
-This method does not require access to the source code but rather assesses the application's behavior from the user side, so to speak.
+Contrary to SAST, DAST does not require access to the source code but rather assesses the application's behavior from the user side, so to speak.